RqbMedi/rqbmedi.github.io/_pages/about.md

 News
 =====
-- 20/12/2024: I earned my Ph.D. today from Polytechnique Montreal.
-The jury recommend the thesis for the prize of the best thesis at Polytechnique Montreal.
+- 20/12/2024: I earned my Ph.D. today.
+The jury recommend the thesis for the Best Thesis Prize at Polytechnique Montreal.
 - 13/12/2024: Doctoral Thesis Defense [Announcement](https://www.polymtl.ca/calendrier/evenements/soutenance-de-these-de-doctorat-el-mehdi-er-raqabi-mathematiques).
 - 11/10/2024: Paper "Towards Resilience: Primal Large-scale Re-optimization" was **accepted** to Journal *Transportation Research Part E: Logistics and Transportation Review*.
 - 03/07/2024: Research Project "*OCP Optimizes Its Supply Chain for Africa and The World*" has been selected as a **Winner** at the [*EURO Excellence in Practice Award 2024*](https://www.euro-online.org/web/pages/1667/previous-finalists-and-winners).